In order to perform construction work on parkland or in or near areas under our jurisdiction, you must first obtain a NYC Parks construction permit.

 Once you have electronic documents for each item on the permit application checklist ready, you may proceed to the form.

-In general, it takes between one and five weeks upon receipt of a complete permit application to review the permit.
+In general, it takes up to six weeks upon receipt of a complete permit application to review the permit.
 We review projects that range in scope from a one-page plan, such as private homeowners landscaping next to a park, to thousand-page plans of long-term projects by large municipal entities.
 The larger your job and its park impacts, the more complex and lengthy its permit review.

 Once our review is complete, we will reach out to you with our determination.
 If you have an emergency project that requires immediate action, please call our 24-hour Central Communications line at (888) NY-PARKS or 646-613-1200.